 Since the 1880s, engineers have searched for ways to generate electricity using the wind.
 KPS is at the forefront of developing this concept further into a more cost-effective solution.

 Take a look at our video to see how we got here.

 We are developing a twin-kite system that is reliable and efficient, capable of delivering clean, cheap energy at utility scale.
 We aim to provide energy at a lower cost that of wind turbines, while using 85 per cent less material.
-Our technology is safe, backed by six years of testing and development.
+Our technology is safe, backed by continuous testing and development since 2011.

 Crucially, we are designing our technology so we can access wind energy that conventional methods cannot: in deeper sea where turbines can’t be built; at higher altitudes where the winds are stronger; in remote areas and those affected by disasters that need emergency power supplies.